frenchypeanut/rockside/installation/install-rockside-engine.md

 [Learn more about Rockside architecture](https://github.com/blockchain-studio/rockside/wiki/FAQ#what-is-rockside-technical-architecture)

-### <a name="requirements"></a>Requirements
-* Be part of the [Launch Customer Program](https://github.com/blockchain-studio/rockside/wiki#launch-customer-program-lcp)
-* Have access to our Docker Hub image repository.
-For that you must contact us to request an access at tech@rockside.io

 ### Install Docker Engine

 Rockside Engine requires the Docker Engine to run.
 Public Rockside images will be pulled by installation scripts from the public official Docker hub registry.